wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-use-microsoft-deployment-toolkit/includes/4-manage-deploy-images-use-microsoft-deployment-toolkit.md

 > [!NOTE]
 > When creating golden images, it is a best practice to do this on a virtual machine to ensure there are no rogue drivers injected into your image.
 At this stage, no drivers should be as part of the deployment consideration unless the virtual machine is unable to establish a network connection.

 When capturing and deploying Windows, be sure to familiarize yourself with the Unattend.xml file.
-This helps the Windows installation move through the various passes and apply any relevant customization.
+This helps the Windows installation move through the various passes and applies any relevant customization.
 System Image Manager helps you review and showcase answer files for Windows.

 :::image type="content" source="../media/system-image-manager-2b34e5e8.png" alt-text="Screenshot of the Windows System Image Manager,":::